ayoinc/Project/readme/README.md

 # VAKT Interview Exam
 Sample Crypto Website Project for VAKT

-!!!
-Source code obtained from Crypterium demo.
-All rights reserved.

 The final deployment was deployed into Nginx

 # The CI tool implemented is Jenkins